Alcohol and Breastfeeding

 You may be shocked to learn that a drink of alcohol isn’t necessarily off the menu when you’re breastfeeding your baby!

 There are, however, some essential facts that you need to know to be able to do this safely.

-First of all, it’s important to know that alcohol passes freely from your bloodstream into your breast milk, and it is usually about 2% of the alcohol that you take into your body.
+First of all, alcohol passes freely from your bloodstream into your breast milk, and it is usually about 2% of the alcohol that you take into your body.

 This alcohol will peak in your milk, usually between 30 to 90 minutes after you have had a drink.

 The alcohol will then be broken down by your body and will leave your milk, so it’s important to know that the amount of alcohol in your bloodstream is similar to the amount in your milk.

 With this in mind, it’s a good idea if you’re going to drink alcohol, to feed your baby first, and then to have that drink.